People

 Rileigh Hudock is a M.S. student that started with our group in 2022.
 She has a background with GIS and is examining how farmed Eastern Oyster growth and mortality varies as a function of temperature, salinity and dissolved oxygen along an estuarine gradient.
 Rileigh received her undergraduate education at Elizabethtown College in PA.

-Dan Millea is presently a M.S. student that is planning to bypass into the Ph.D. program in 2023.
+Dan Millea is a Ph.D. candidate.
 He comes from a unique military background concurrently serving in the Delaware Air National Guard.
 Dan is exploring how a modified gear design might limit the interaction of an endangered species in the mid-Atlantic gillnet fishery, as well as the relative abundance of Atlantic Sturgeon in the Delaware River Estuary.
 Dan is the recipient of an externally funded award from the National Working Waterfront Network.

 Rachel Roday started with us in 2023.
 She is a M.S. student focusing on how American Shad use tributaries in New Castle County, Delaware, particularly those that may be impacted by barriers to fish passage.
 Ultimately, she would like to better understand how diadromous fishes use these systems.
 Rachel is a recipient of a National Science Foundation Graduate Research Fellowship Program award.